 - Expensive for a charcoal grill

-Get the Weber Original Kettle Premium Charcoal Grill at Amazon, The Home Depot, or Ace Hardware.
+Get the Weber Original Kettle Premium Charcoal Grill at Amazon, The Home Depot, Ace Hardware, or BBQGuys.

 Weber’s newest line of Spirit grills showcases some of the cutting-edge technology Weber brings to bear with its line of gas grills.
 Aside from a few misses in design, the E-310 is a formidable grill at a relatively affordable price point.